arvigeus/AZ-204/Topics/CosmoDB.md

 ## [Backup and Restore](https://docs.microsoft.com/en-us/azure/cosmos-db/online-backup-and-restore)

-Azure Cosmos DB provides automated and manual backup capabilities to protect your data and provide recovery from both regional disasters and accidental deletes.

-### Automated Backups

-Cosmos DB automatically takes backups of your data at regular intervals without affecting the performance or availability of your database operations.
+Azure Cosmos DB takes automatic backups of data regularly without affecting database performance.
+Backups are stored separately, encrypted (with Microsoft managed service keys), and transferred securely.

-### Manual Backups (Point-in-time Restore)

-You can manually trigger backups using the Point-in-time Restore (PITR) feature.
-This allows you to restore your data to any point within the last 30 days.
+Restores can only be done between accounts within the same subscription and you can't restore into an account with lower Request Units per second (RU/s) or fewer partitions.

-### Backup Storage and Retention
+### Backup modes

-The backup storage is separate from your provisioned throughput and data storage, and it doesn't affect the performance of database operations.
-You can set the backup retention period up to 30 days.

-### Restore

-You can restore both manual and automatic backups to a new Cosmos DB account in case of accidental delete or write operations, or regional disasters.
+- **Continuous backup mode** has two tiers: 7-day retention and 30-day retention.
+You can restore to any point within these retention periods, into a new or existing account.
+You select the tier when creating a Cosmos DB account.
+Note that if you configure a new account with continuous backup, you can do self-service restore but you can't switch it back to periodic mode.

+- **Periodic backup mode** is the default for all existing accounts.
+Backups are taken at intervals you configure, with data restored through a request to the support team.
+The maximum retention period is a month, and the minimum backup interval is an hour.

 ## [Monitoring and Diagnostics](https://docs.microsoft.com/en-us/azure/cosmos-db/how-to-monitor-account)